Build an American Girl Doll (or other 18″ doll) DIY dollhouse / DIY treehouse to keep the imagination going outside.

 - I wanted it to be sturdy – again, friendships can die over a house collapsing on their child.
 Go figure?

-I built the frame for the DIY dollhouse/treehouse out of 2 x 2″ boards, but then covered the entire piece with cedar.
-Cedar boards for siding, cedar decking and even cedar shingles for the roof.
-This will be light enough for one person to move (cedar is a light wood) and will age beautifully in the yard with little to no maintenance.
+I built the frame for the DIY doll treehouse out of 2 x 2″ boards, but then covered the entire piece with cedar.
+Cedar 1″ x 6″ boards for siding and the cedar decking.
+You can purchase actual cedar shingles at Home Depot for the roof.
+This doll treehouse will be light enough for one person to move (cedar is a light wood) and will age beautifully in the yard with little to no maintenance.

-This American Girl DIY dollhouse is 36″ wide by 36″ tall – so it has plenty of room for kids to sit side-by-side and play.
+This American Girl DIY doll treehouse is 36″ wide by ~36″ tall – so it has plenty of room for kids to sit side-by-side and play.

 There are several mistakes in this build – but cut me some slack – I built the entire thing without plans and without having ever done roof trusses.

 - I know the roof is going to leak.
 I did put plywood underneath the cedar shingles and I did overlap the shingles to minimize rain getting in – but I didn’t know how to get the peak tight enough to stop all water getting through.
 I also didn’t know how to close off the lower section of the roof to the house.
 But hey, the airflow will also help it to dry out faster and keep any mould or mildew from forming.